 Videotaping of seizures

-If, during the seizure, it is safe for you to take a video that will be very helpful to the paediatrician.
+If, during the seizure, it is safe for you to take a video this will be very helpful to the paediatrician.
 Try to capture as much of the event as possible ensuring the room is well lit and removing any coverings.
-If you are unable to video record the event providing an accurate description will be useful.
+If you are unable to video record the event, providing an accurate description will be useful.

 Printable version of this page